 Minimalist design is another up and coming trend to watch for.
 The Eastern floral design style of Ikebana is about balance and vitality as people want to to break free from the hectic pace of everyday life they once led.
 The carefully selected flower ingredients are given space to be admired for its imperfect perfection.

 70S RETRO NOSTALGIA

 In times of uncertainty we need reassurance and we look to the past.
-The 70's are filled with pared back earthy grounded colours of warm, think retro-inspired tones of buttercream to mustards, terracotta to burnt sienna, avocado with a colourful pop of colour such as pink and lilacs.
+The 70's are filled with pared back earthy grounded colours, think retro-inspired soft neutrals of buttercream to mustards, terracotta to burnt sienna, avocado with a colourful pop of lilac.

 We are also seeing a return to petite bouquets and simply understated table centrepieces with carefully selected blooms that have meaning and arranged in a way to best represent the couples personality and unique style.